hameddavodi/Persian-Youtube-Analytics/DATA API V3 and Youtube.md

 video_df[cols] = video_df[cols].apply(pd.to_numeric, errors='coerce', axis=1)
 ```

-I aim to enhance the data for future examinations by performing the following tasks:
+I aim to munipulate and edit the data for future examinations by performing the following tasks:

    - Generating a new column that displays the published date of the video and also indicates the day of the week on which it was published.
 This information will be beneficial for future analysis.